the-turing-way/the-turing-way/book/website/communication/citable/citable-linking.md

 Remember that the contributors and date of deposition are publicly available, making it unlikely that others will 'scoop' you.
 But if you are hesitant about opening up your dataset before the article is published, you can either publish the dataset under restricted access, under embargo, or wait with publishing and reserve a DOI.

-## 2. Keep the dataset / code repository closed
+## 2. Keep the Research Objects closed

-### Publish your dataset/repository under restricted access
+### Publish the Research Objects under restricted access

 Publishing your data under restricted access means that the data is uploaded to the repository, but you're only providing access to individuals that request access or you can provide access through sharing a private link.
 * You decide with whom to share the private link and whether individuals that request access will obtain access.